-More than 200 wine grape vines were planted Friday morning, June 15, 2007, to create a training vineyard at Washington State University Tri-Cities.
+More than 200 wine grape vines were planted in June 2007, to create a training vineyard at Washington State University Tri-Cities.

 Chancellor Vicky L. Carwein was among the volunteers helping plant the vines.
 The site is near the intersection of George Washington Way and Sprout Street, about three trees past the WSU Tri-Cities sign.